Изображения страниц

 I have had but one letter from you fince your arrival in England, which was a fhort one, via

-difcipline and government of the English universities of Oxford and Cambridge, and was expunged from the following editions of this' work.
+difcipline and government of the English univerfities of Oxford and Cambridge, and was expunged from the following editions of this work.

 * Upon the application of archbishop Herring and P. Collinfon, Efq; at Dr. Franklin's request, (aided by the letters of Mr Allen and Mr. Peters) the hon.
 Thomas Penn, Efq; fubfcribed an annual fum, and afterwards gave at least 5000l. to the founding or engrafting the college upon the academy.